tribixbite/awesome/README.md

 ## TypeScript

+*   [jup-ag/solana-wallets-universal](https://github.com/jup-ag/solana-wallets-universal) - universal wallet adapter for solana dapps
+*   [yamadashy/repopack](https://github.com/yamadashy/repopack) - 📦 Repopack is a powerful tool that packs your entire repository into a single, AI-friendly file.
+Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude, ChatGPT, and Gemini.
 *   [mimiMonads/vixeny](https://github.com/mimiMonads/vixeny) - 💜 Vixeny: At the forefront of modern web development, runtime-independent, efficiency-driven library dedicated to upholding the principles of FP; Desgined for creating scalable, maintainable, and high-performance web applications.
 *   [tanishqmanuja/todos-react-elysia](https://github.com/tanishqmanuja/todos-react-elysia) - 📑 A fullstack todos app built with react and elysia using bunJS.
 *   [mugencraft/turbobun](https://github.com/mugencraft/turbobun) - Bun + Biome Turborepo, with basic Elysia and Next.js apps and commits conventions